Harvey Vernon

 Harvey Vernon (June 30, 1927 – October 9, 1996) was an American actor from Flint, Michigan.
 His birth name was Chet Smith.

 Perhaps his most famous role was Jasper DeWitt in the television series Carter Country.
 He also appeared in motion pictures as diverse as MacArthur, Teen Wolf and Someone to Watch Over Me.

 Vernon's earliest guest starring roles include appearances in The Rockford Files, The Dukes of Hazzard, Cagney & Lacey and Touched by an Angel.

-In 1986 and In the 1990s, he guest starred on Highway to Heaven, The Golden Girls, Star Trek: Deep Space Nine (in the episode "Equilibrium") and in The Larry Sanders Show.
+In 1986 and In the 1990s, he guest starred on Highway to Heaven, The Golden Girls, Star Trek: Deep Space Nine (in the episode "Equilibrium"),Beverly Hills, 90210 in Season 4 episode 10 and in The Larry Sanders Show.